Michel Demaret: Controversy

-This dubious reputation, also the trading mark of his political godfather Paul Vanden Boeynants, was confirmed fourteen years after his death by a court, but the contractors, his widow Francine Vereecken, his daughter and his son-in-law benefited from the prescription for corruption and whitewashing hitherto attested facts for amounts over 2.5 million euro.
+This dubious reputation, also the trading mark of his political godfather Paul Vanden Boeynants, was confirmed fourteen years after his death by a court, but the contractors, his widow Francine Vereecken, his daughter and his son-in-law benefited from the prescription for corruption and whitewashing hitherto attested facts for amounts over €2.5 million.
 At the trial, his stepson said that "In the early 1990s he entrusted me with envelopes.
 I had to hide them in my small supermarket.
-Once I counted the content, there were more than 100 million Belgian francs (2.5 million euro).
+Once I counted the content, there were more than 100 million Belgian francs (€2.5 million).
 Michel Demaret came back to fetch them.".
 A few hours before his sudden death, in September 2000, he was controlled in a train from Zürich, the customs officers saw huge banknotes wads sticking out from his pockets, he was slightly drunk and an amount of more than 110,000 euro was found in his suitcase.
 30,000 euro were seized and he was notified that he would have to prove that this money had a licit origin to get it back.